Course Outline

 Introduction

-- System and service architecture, Platform as a Service (PaaS), and cloud-native design for government
+- System and service architecture, Platform-as-a-Service (PaaS), and cloud-native design for government

 Overview of Monolithic System Architecture

-- Running an entire monolithic application's functionality in a single process
+- Running an entire monolithic application's functionality in a single process for government operations

 Overview of Web Services

-- Service-Oriented Architecture (SOA) and Microservices Architecture
+- Service-Oriented Architecture (SOA) and Microservices Architecture for government IT modernization

 Service-Oriented Architecture (SOA)

-- Successes and challenges in implementing SOA
+- Successes and failures in implementing SOA within government agencies

-- Messaging and Enterprise Service Bus (ESB)
+- Messaging and Enterprise Service Bus (ESB) for efficient data exchange

-- Infrastructure and tools supporting SOA
+- Infrastructure and tools supporting SOA, including middleware solutions

 How Microservices Implement Web Service Concepts

-- DevOps practices for continuous improvement
+- DevOps practices for continuous improvement and rapid deployment in government IT projects

 Microservice Protocols and Standards